ntua-el20007/damo_embedded_project/README.md

 ## Memory Monitoring with DAMON and DAMO

 The project leverages DAMON to monitor memory access patterns and DAMO to configure and visualize the data.
-The server’s memory behavior is tracked across different operational modes:
+The server’s behavior is tracked across different operational modes:
 - **DAMON mode**: Monitoring enabled with DAMON to record access intensity and WSS.
 - **Normal mode**: Monitoring disabled, serving as a baseline for comparison.